sauce-archives/ios-rdc-quickstart/README.md

 In Apple parlance, the apps need to be signed and provisioned for a set of devices.
 So you may be wondering how we can install your apps on our devices and test them.
 But you don't need to worry; we've taken care of that!
 Just upload the app and it will work.

-TL;DR: If you can run it on an iOS real device, so can we.
+If you can run it on an iOS real device, so can we.

 ## Where to find out more